-The certificate is issued on official forge-protected blank, signed by certification authority representatives and stamped.
+The certificate is issued on an official forge-protected blank, signed by certification authority representatives and stamped.

-The declaration is issued on an blank A4 paper sheet, signed and stamped by the applicant.
+The declaration is issued on a blank A4 paper sheet, signed and stamped by the applicant.

 The above EAC documents confirm that the product meets the requirements of Technical Regulations.

 In Russia certificates and declarations are registered by the Federal Service for Accreditation (RusAccreditation) and published on its official website: